 Obsessive compulsive disorder (OCD) is a debilitating mental illness that affects millions of people across the United States.
 OCD can take a variety of forms.
 One such form of OCD involves people suffering from obsessions and compulsions related to religion or morality.
-The International Obsessive Compulsive Disorder Federation (IOCDF) refers to this form of OCD as scrupulosity.
+The International Obsessive Compulsive Disorder Foundation (IOCDF) refers to this form of OCD as scrupulosity.
 More specifically, scrupulous people suffer from heightened distress related to the belief that their thoughts and or behaviors are sinful or violations of religious or moral doctrine.

 People with OCD suffer from irrational obsessions that cause distress.
 When someone suffers from scrupulosity they often experience obsessions related to the following topics:

 - Behaving according to a rigid form morality

 When someone with OCD experiences distressing obsessions, they attempt to sooth themselves by engaging in mental or behavioral compulsions.

 The following are common scrupulous mental compulsions: